LukasVoeller/2020_RM_UltimateSidebar/Readme.md

     2. Uncheck the shit on the left side, unless you want to customize your spotify appearance

-    3. Make sure the "WebNowPlaying Companion" is checked on the second Extension tab
+    3. Make sure the "WebNowPlaying Companion" is checked on the second Extension tab (Also Uncheck erverthing else you dont want to use)

     4. Hit apply